privacyidea/privacyidea-nextcloud-app/README.md

 # privacyIDEA

 This module adds flexible, enterprise-grade multi-factor authentication to Nextcloud.
-It enables nextCloud to perform MFA against the privacyIDEA server, that runs in your network.
+It enables Nextcloud to perform MFA against the privacyIDEA server, that runs in your network.
-Users can authenticate with classic OTP tokens, and Challenge Response tokens like EMail, SMS, PUSH, or  WebAuthn devices.
+Users can authenticate with classic OTP tokens, and Challenge-Response tokens like E-Mail, SMS, PUSH, or WebAuthn devices.

 ## Installation